wbae03/TONIC/README.md

     ![Screenshot 2024-10-25 165051](https://github.com/user-attachments/assets/3066a2d0-4dc1-4e8d-8d8d-14fcae66aa6a)

+# Running
 Running the PID_main.py script should prompt with instructions on program usage, if everything has been set up correctly.
+- Instructions include the input of a temperature ramp, starting temperature and ending temperature.

+While the scripts run, a live temperature-time plot will be shown.
+The program will attempt to reach equilibrium with the initial temperature.
+When the user feels confident that the starting temperature is stable/achieved, they may tell the script to begin the ramp.
+This start the temperature ramp and temperature-time data collection.

+# Data Save
+In the current version, TONIC **MUST** run to completion (ie. reach the final temperature) for the data to be saved as an Excel spreadsheet.
+I had trouble implementing a function to listen for a 'cancel-experiment' event.
+I believe parallel processing may be the way to achieve this, but I am not sure.